2004-2008 Acura TL

 Tools needed: Phillips screwdriver, socket wrench and extension, 8mm and 10mm sockets

-The TL's 40-watt subwoofer (Crutchfield Research Photo)
+The TL's 40-watt subwoofer is located in the rear deck (Crutchfield Research Photo)

 Bass in your Acura TL